qwe2820435o2/SceneGuide/Design/Feed Streaming Design/Feed Streaming Design (5) - Subsequent Optimization.md

 ```

 ## 5. Data Structure Optimization
-> The message storage structure in Redis is List, but the actual experience is not satisfactory
+> The message storage structure in Redis is List, but the experience is not satisfactory

 ### 5.1 Business Use